Zaim-Ahmed-Siddiqui/legacy-calc-2009/README.md

-# Legacy Loan Calculator (Refactored Version)
+# Loan Calculator

-## Requirements
-- g++ compiler (MinGW or Linux g++)
-- Git installed
-- Doxygen (for documentation)
-- GoogleTest (for unit testing)
-- A terminal or Git Bash

-## How to Build
+## Description
-To compile the program, open Git Bash or terminal in the project folder and run:

-g++ -std=c++11 src/*.cpp -o calc

-This will produce an executable file named "calc".
+A simple loan calculator application using C++ and Qt.

-## How to Run
+## Installation
-Run the program using:

-./calc -cp -a 100000 -i 12 -n 360

-Where:
-- `-a` = loan amount
-- `-i` = interest rate
-- `-n` = number of months

-Example:
-./calc -cp -a 200000 -i 10 -n 240
+1. Clone the repo
+2. Open the project in Qt Creator
+3. Build and run

-## Project Structure
+## Usage
-legacy-calc-2009/
-│── src/
-│   ├── main.cpp
-│   ├── Loan.h
-│   └── Loan.cpp
-│── test/
-│   └── test_emi.cpp
-│── config.txt
-│── docs/
-│── Doxyfile
-│── README.md
-│── REPORT.pdf
+Enter loan details and click calculate.

-## Contributors
+## Author
-- Zaim Ahmed Siddiqui
+Zaim Ahmed Siddiqui
-- Muhammad Waqar Wali Khan
+Waqar Wali Khan